rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 ## The Time Between (2017–2019)

 I spent a good few years really not reading anything or blogging myself, this coincided with a lull in my side project and open source work, because I'd burned myself out and fallen out of love with tech as an industry.
-But that's a story for another day, the gist is I just didn't read anything for a pretty long time.
+But that's a story for another day, the gist is I didn't read anything for a pretty long time.

 ## Feedly (2019–2020)